matplotlib/matplotlib/doc/users/screenshots.rst

 ==========

 The :func:`~matplotlib.pyplot.pie` command
-uses a matlab(TM) compatible syntax to produce py charts.
+uses a matlab(TM) compatible syntax to produce pie charts.
 Optional features include auto-labeling the percentage of area, exploding one or more wedges out from the center of the pie, and a shadow effect.
 Take a close look at the attached code that produced this figure; nine